 The City provides health, dental and vision insurance coverage for all regular employees working 30 or more hours per week if they are otherwise eligible to participate in the plan.
-When employees become eligible for the health insurance benefit they are provided with information on plans and coverage's.
+When employees become eligible for the health insurance benefit, they are provided with information on plans and coverages.
 Employees are asked to review those documents if there are questions regarding coverage, cost or eligibility.
-Employees are also responsible for contacting the Benefits Coordinator within 30 days of any life changes like marriage or the birth of a child.
+Employees are also responsible for contacting the Human Resource Department within 30 days of any life changes such as marriage or the birth of a child.

 The City provides life insurance for regular employees working 30 or more hours per week.
 Employees are provided information about insurance during their orientation.
 Standard coverage for employees is $10,000.00.
 Employees may elect additional coverage's at their own expense.
 Emergency Service personnel and Department Heads are provided with higher levels of insurance coverage.
 The City also provides life insurance coverage for employee's dependants in the amount of $2,000.00.

 The City provides a Group Long-Term Disability plan.
 The plan provides compensation to eligible employees who are unable to work due to an accident or illness lasting 90 days or more.
 Employees are provided with this information during the orientation process at the time of hire.
 The City currently pays for the full premium.